 I started out making YouTube videos in my first niche, and that got me close to four-figures a month.
-As I progressed, I added a website (blog) to supplement my channel and eventually surpassed my goal and started to make a mid-five-figures a month.
+As I progressed, I added a website (mainly blog posts) to supplement my channel and eventually surpassed my goal and started to make a mid-five-figures a month.

 Disclaimer: These results aren’t typical – I was very “hungry” and committed to being a successful affiliate marketer.

 Creating YouTube videos and blogging is what online marketers call free traffic (aka. earned traffic).
 Affiliates just starting can make their first dollar or hundreds of dollars, a month, with free traffic alone.
 Some can even reach the mid-four to five-figure per month range using either of these two traffic sources.